 But enough of me ranting about how much I love guerrilla marketing.
-Here’s five guerrilla marketing tactics that you can utilize to generate publicity for your startup.
-Which will lead to the most sought after commodity that every marketer covets—brand awareness.
+These are five guerrilla marketing tactics that you can utilize to generate publicity for your startup—which will lead to the most sought after commodity that every marketer covets—brand awareness.

 Which means that it’s a pretty important question in the interview process that you’d probably want to nail whenever it’s asked.
-Well, same logic applies to brand's aiming to get publicity...there has to be something distinct about your brand that'll help publications choose to feature you or your brand.
+Well, that same logic applies to brands aiming to generate publicity—there has to be something distinct about your brand that'll help publications choose to feature you or your brand.

 If you want to know how to make your startup distinct, here’s a few ways to do it.
 Once you’ve identified what makes your brand different, declare it by reaching out to reporters and the “gatekeepers” in the media that decide which stories get featured on their respective platforms.

 Once you contact them, articulate exactly why it would be in their best interest to do a feature on your brand.
 If you’re wondering how to do that—it’s all in your pitch, which I’ll break down next.